flutter/website/debugging.md

-If you use Observatory for profiling, make sure to run your application in release mode, by passing `--no-checked` to the `flutter start` command.
+If you use Observatory for profiling, make sure to run your application in release mode, by passing `--no-checked` to the `flutter run` command.
 Otherwise, the main thing that will appear on your profile will be the checked-mode asserts verifying the framework's various invariants (see "Checked mode assertions" below).